SAVING RURAL HOSPITALS

-In total, over 800 rural hospitals – 40% of all rural hospitals in the country – are either at immediate risk or high risk of closure.
-More than 20% of rural hospitals are at risk of closing in almost every state in the country, and in 14 states, the majority of the rural hospitals are at risk of closing.
+In total, nearly 900 rural hospitals – over 40% of all rural hospitals in the country – are either at immediate risk or high risk of closure.
+More than 20% of rural hospitals are at risk of closing in almost every state in the country, and in 15 states, the majority of the rural hospitals are at risk of closing.
 Millions of people live in the areas served by the at-risk hospitals who could be directly affected if the hospitals were to close.

 Total Rural Hospitals at Immediate or High Risk of Closing